 How They Did It

 Gaining meters on sea was not easy.
 The Boza family tried during the Leguía Government and lost fortunes.
 They placed containment levees in the area of La Perla in an effort to stop the fury of the Pacific, unfortunately they were unsuccessful.
-With better technology and studies, Aramburú’s work paid off. they placed breakwaters in the Ocean which contributed to the taming of the waves and promoted the “sandblasting” of the coast.
+With better technology and studies, Aramburú’s work paid off.
+They placed breakwaters in the Ocean which contributed to the taming of the waves and promoted the “sandblasting” of the coast.

 The vast amounts of land clearing extracted daily from the excavation of the Vía Expresa later helped to have the beaches and the road we know today.
 Thus places like Makaha, Redondo or La Pampilla (in Miraflores); and Las Sombrillas, Los Yuyos, Los Pavos, Barranquito or Las Cascadas (in Barranco), to name a few were born.
-Today the Costa Verde connects with Chorrillos and most notably with Lima’s most popular beach, Agua Dulce.
+Today La Costa Verde in Peru connects with Chorrillos and most notably with Lima’s most popular beach, Agua Dulce.

 Today surfers are an inseparable part of the landscape of the Lima coast.
 They’re among the people who have defended the integrity of the Aramburú project.
 They did so when they fought to achieve a unique law in the world to protect wave breakers, a historic milestone.

 Ernesto Aramburú’s dream was that Lima did not live with its back to the sea, as it did for centuries.
 This was partially achieved.
 However many of his ideas were left unfinished and run the risk of going back to what they once were in the face of neglect.
-If the Costa Verde makes news today it is only due to problems arising from its management.
+If the La Costa Verde in Peru makes news today it is only due to problems arising from its management.

-Transportation Along The Costa Verde
+Transportation Along The Costa Verde In Lima

 Today you’ll find all sorts of vehicles taking advantage of the freeway type design.
 Entering the Costa Verde from any of the entrance ramps is a sight to behold day or night.
 And Tourist as well as locals want to see this modern wonder, it’s not hard to imagine why.

 For safety this road now has restrictions put in place.
-Trucks and busses over a certain weight are not allowed and motorcycles are prohibited, however the latter ignores the law.
+Trucks and buses over a certain weight are not allowed and motorcycles are prohibited, however the latter ignores the law.
 You find plenty of Taxis using this road to beat the city traffic leaving the airport.